sania13996/LegalAiChatbot/README.md

 ```
 ## Deployed Website

-LawGPT is also deployed on Streamlit Cloud.
+LegalAi is also deployed on Streamlit Cloud.
 You can access the chatbot directly via the following link:

 [https://legal-chatbot-llm.streamlit.app/](https://legal-chatbot-llm.streamlit.app/)